vsillan/game-server-programming-course/presentations/mongodb_2.md

 - Range queries will match only if they have same type as the value to be compared against
 - Generally you should not store more than one type for key within the same collection
 - (e.g. db.players.find({score: {$gte: 100, $lte: 200}})
-- When using the set operators, keep in mind that $in and $all can take advantage of indexes, but $nin can’t and thus requires a collection scan.
-If you use $nin, try to use it in combination with another query term that does use an index.
-- Make example of using set

 ---